Text Modifiers vs Menu Item Modifiers

 These Text Modifiers simply tell the kitchen how the customer prefers his/her food prepared.

-Menu Modifiers allow you to use menu items as modifiers.
+Menu Item Modifiers allow you to use menu items as modifiers.
 For example, you have a Salad menu category and a Sides menu category.
 Customers can order these items a la carte.
-For example, they can order a House Salad a la carte for $2.25 or Seasoned Fries for $1.75.
+For example, they can order a Garden Salad a la carte for $8.99 or Sweet Potatoe Fries for $5.00.
 However, you may also want to offer these as part of a Main menu category.
-If a customer orders a Main, he/she may pick a salad or side as part of the Main’s price (or with a small additional up charge).
+If a customer orders a Main, he/she may pick a salad or side as part of the Main’s price (or with a small additional upcharge).

-For example, if the customer orders a burger main, TouchBistro can be set up to offer a salad and side menu items included in the price of the main or for a small additional up charge.
+For example, if the customer orders a sandwich main, TouchBistro can be set up to offer salads or side menu items included in the price of the main or for a small additional upcharge.

 To use a menu item as a modifier, do the following.